mattwarren/mattwarren.github.io/_posts/2016-02-15-technically-speaking-anniversary-mentoring.md

 ## The End Result

-After the mentoring with Cate took place I was accepted to talk at [ProgSCon London 2016](http://www.progscon.co.uk/talks), so obviously the tips she gave me and re-write of my abstract made a difference!!
+After the mentoring with Cate took place I was accepted to talk at [ProgSCon London 2016](http://www.progscon.co.uk/talks), so obviously the tips and re-write of my abstract made a big difference!!

 [![Talk at ProgSCon London]({{ base }}/images/2016/02/Talk at ProgSCon London.png)](http://www.progscon.co.uk/program)